fabianmichael/kirby-imageset/readme.md

 [<img src="https://img.shields.io/badge/%E2%80%BA-See%20the%20Demo-555555.svg?style=flat" alt="Download mozjpeg">](http://imagesetdemo.fabianmichael.de/)

-**NOTE:** This is not a free plugin.
+**NOTE:** This is a commercial plugin.
 In order to use it on a production server, you need to buy a license.
-For details on ImageSet’s license model, scroll down to the [License](#license) section of this document.
+For details on ImageSet’s license model, scroll down to the [License](#9-license) section of this document.

 <table><tr><td>🚧 <em>The plugin is currently available as a pre-release.
 Licenses will be evailable, once version 1.0.0 final has been released.</em></td></tr></table>